CVC considers bid for betting exchange Betfair

-CVC Capital Partners on Monday said it was in talks with investors about the possibility of making a joint offer for Betfair, which has a market value of around 800 million pounds.
+CVC Capital Partners CVC.UL on Monday said it was in talks with investors about the possibility of making a joint offer for Betfair, which has a market value of around 800 million pounds ($1.2 billion).

 Since joining the London stock exchange three years ago, Betfair has lost ground to competitors at home and is pulling out of markets where gambling regulations are unclear, which provide almost a quarter of its revenue.